 To save time and hassle, book your guided tour online.

 4. Tour Ho Chi Minh City on a Motorbike

 Vietnam is the world’s motorbike capital or at least it seems so when you are visiting Saigon.
 And of all the best things to do in Ho Chi Minh City, sightseeing on a bike is the most fun.

 To us, renting a bike in every destination in Vietnam was the best way to see the main sights and explore beyond the tourist attractions.
 It gave us the freedom to go and do things at our own pace.

 Understandably, navigating a bike through the crazy streets of Saigon may not appeal straight away.
 But once you join the crowd, you'll notice that the traffic isn’t as bad as it may seem from the pavement level.

 But if you think that riding a bike is not for you, you can still experience the city on the back of a motorbike.
 Saigon sightseeing on a bike is pretty cool.
 You get to pass the alleyways, stop at hidden cafes and even venture through an old mafia district.

 Not to worry if you want to explore Ho Chi Minh on foot.
 Because you can easily see some of the main Saigon attractions in a day.

-Start by visiting the 6 Saigon’s iconic buildings: Bitexco Financial Tower, Saigon Central Post Office, Saigon Notre-Dame Cathedral, Saigon Opera House, Reunification Palace, and Ben Thanh Market.
-We’ve listed them below.
+Start by visiting 6 of Saigon’s iconic buildings: Bitexco Financial Tower, Saigon Central Post Office, Saigon Notre-Dame Cathedral, Saigon Opera House, Reunification Palace, and Ben Thanh Market.
+We've listed them below.

 2. Eat Your Way through Ho Chi Minh City